A Tree Grows in Brooklyn (novel): Book Five

 As Book Five begins in the fall of this same year, Francie, now almost 17, quits her teletype job.
 She is about to start classes at the University of Michigan, having passed the entrance exams with Ben's help, and is considering the possibility of a future relationship with him.
 The Nolans prepare for Katie's wedding and the move from their Brooklyn apartment to McShane's home.
 Francie pays one last visit to some of her favorite childhood places and reflects on all the people who have come and gone in her life.
 She is struck by how much of Johnny's character lives on in Neeley, who has become a talented jazz/ragtime pianist.
-Before she leaves the apartment, Francie notices the tree of heaven that has grown and re-sprouted in the building's yard despite all efforts to destroy it, seeing in it a metaphor for her family's ability to overcome adversity and thrive.
+Before she leaves the apartment, Francie notices the tree of heaven that has grown and re-sprouted in the building's yard despite all efforts to destroy it, seeing in it a symbol for her family's ability to overcome adversity and thrive.
 In the habits of a neighborhood girl, Florry, Francie sees a version of her young self, sitting on the fire escape with a book and watching the young ladies of the neighborhood prepare for their dates.
 Francie says, "Hello, Francie", to Florry, and then, "Goodbye, Francie" as she closes the window.